Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Transfer XML HTC

-This direction is the simpler of the two, therefore the transfer can be described briefly.
-As the XML methods do not require a predefined label hierarchy, the label hierarchies of the HTC datasets can simply be discarded.
-After this step, there are two ways to complete the transfer.
-The first option is to transfer all the labels in the labelset and the second option is to transfer only the labels that appear as leaf nodes in the original hierarchy.
+The XML methods do not require a pre-defined label hierarchy so that the pre-defined hierarchy of the HTC can simply be discarded.
+After this step, however, there are two ways to complete the transfer.
+The first option is to transfer all the labels in the label set, and the second option is to transfer only the labels that appear as leaf nodes in the original hierarchy.
 These are the most specific labels.
 Note that depending on the hierarchical dataset, these sets are not necessarily disjoint.
 Our main experiments focus on the first version.
-Since HTC models train and predict with internal nodes as well as leaf nodes, we found that this version provides the fairest comparison.
-Nevertheless, we have included the second version as supplementary material in the appendix.
+Since HTC models train and predict with internal nodes as well as leaf nodes, we find that this version is most suitable to facilitate a fair comparison (no changes to the ground truth of assigned labels).
+In addition, CascadeXML and XR-Transformer need to construct a hierarchical label tree (see Section~\ref{sec:relatedwork}) for these datasets in a preprocessing step.
+How exactly this is done depends on the specific models.
+The construction of such hierarchical label trees is described in detail in Section~\ref{sec:methods:xml_to_htc}.

-In addition, CascadeXML and XR-Transformer require model-specific input files that are used during training to create their own hierarchies in the form of an HLT (Hierarchical Label Tree, see Section~\ref{sec:relatedwork}).
-This creation of an HLT is described in detail in the following Section~\ref{sec:methods:xml_to_htc}.
-We provide these files in our aforementioned GitHub repository.